Ramgarh, Dumka (village): Area

 Ramgarh has an area of 83 ha.

 Demographics

 According to the 2011 Census of India, Ramgarh had a total population of 961, of which 473 (49%) were males and 488 (51%) were females.
-Population in the age range 0–6 years was 135.
+The population in the age range 0–6 years was 135.
 The total number of literate persons in Ramgarh was 826 (82.57% of the population over 6 years).

 Civic administration

 Police station

 There is a police station at Ramgarh.

 CD block HQ

-Headquarters of Ramgarh, Dumka CD block is at Ramgarh village.
+The headquarters of Ramgarh, Dumka CD block is at Ramgarh village.

 Education

 Kasturba Gandhi Balika Vidyalaya, Ramgarh, is a Hindi-medium girls only institution established in 2005.
 It has facilities for teaching from class VI to class XII.

 Government High School Ramgarh is a Hindi-medium coeducational institution established in 1956.
 It has facilities for teaching from class IX to class XII.

 Model School Ramgarh is an English-medium coeducational institution established in 2011.
 It has facilities for teaching from class VI to class XII.

 Project Girls High School Ramgarh is a Hindi-medium girls only institution established in 1984.
 It has facilities for teaching in class IX and X.